 How are Gantt charts used in project management?

 While there are many examples of Gantt charts, project managers use data from Gantt charts for three main reasons:

 Gantt charts visualize the building blocks of a project and organize it into smaller, more manageable tasks.
 The resulting small tasks are scheduled on the same page as the Gantt chart's timeline, along with dependencies between tasks, assignees, and milestones.

-Determine logistics and task dependencies
+Determining logistics and task dependencies

-Monitor progress of a project
+Monitoring the progress of a project

-The benefits of using a Gantt chart
+Benefits of using Gantt charts